toxicwind/codex-forksmith/README.md

 `codex` is a thin, agent-friendly control plane that exposes predictable operations over the vendored Codex workspace.
 Running `codex` with no args now launches the vendored Codex binary directly; use `codex --loader-help` if you want the loader’s menu.
 Full help is available via `codex --help`.
+The wrapper automatically injects `-C <current-directory>` unless you already passed your own `-C/--cd`, so Codex always boots inside the directory where you launched it.

 Primary subcommands: